andrew/ultimate-awesome/README.md

 - [awesome-internet-freedom](https://github.com/awesomelistsio/awesome-internet-freedom) - A curated list of tools, platforms, organizations, and resources that support free, open, and secure access to the internet.
 - [awesome-jamstack](https://github.com/awesomelistsio/awesome-jamstack) - A curated list of awesome tools, resources, services, and guides for building websites and apps with the JAMstack architecture.
 - [awesome-javascript](https://github.com/awesomelistsio/awesome-javascript) - A curated list of awesome JavaScript libraries, frameworks, tools, and resources.
-- [awesome-jekyll](https://github.com/awesomelistsio/awesome-jekyll) - A curated list of awesome tools, themes, plugins, and resources for Jekyll.
 - [awesome-kotlin](https://github.com/awesomelistsio/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.
 - [awesome-kubernetes](https://github.com/awesomelistsio/awesome-kubernetes) - A curated list of awesome tools, resources, and projects for Kubernetes.
 - [awesome-langchain](https://github.com/awesomelistsio/awesome-langchain) - A curated list of resources, tools, examples, and projects using LangChain.